 In January 1786, the engraving still had not been made.
 Jefferson wrote:

-before the painter would agree to draw it for me, he made me promise not to permit any copy of it to be taken till his mother in London should have time to have an engraving from one which he drew out at the same time, and also to dispose of the engravings.
-Twenty months have now elapsed, and I can neither learn that they have made any engraving from the picture, nor get an answer from the painter."
+before the painter would agree to draw it for me, he made me promise not to permit any copy of it to be taken till his mother in London should have time to have an engraving from one which he drew at the same time, and also to dispose of the engravings.
+Twenty months have now elapsed, and I can neither learn that they have made any engraving from the picture, nor get an answer from the painter.2

 The engraving apparently was never made.

 Wright, however, did make a small drypoint etching in New York in 1790, and Jefferson acquired two of them.
-He purchased the first on 10 June, noting in his Memorandum Book, "pd for print of the President by Wright 8/." and the second on June 23, "pd. for another engraving of General Washington by Wright 8/."
-On June 27, he sent one to his daughter Martha: "I now inclose you an engraving of the President done by Wright who drew the picture of him which I have at Paris."
-Jefferson displayed his in the Tea Room at Monticello.
+He purchased the first on June 10, noting in his memorandum book, "Pd. for print of the President by Wright 8/," and the second on June 23, "Pd. for another engraving of General Washington by Wright 8/."3 On June 27, he sent one to his daughter Martha: "I now inclose you an engraving of the President done by Wright who drew the picture of him which I have at Paris."4 Jefferson displayed his in the Tea Room at Monticello.

-This image, showing Washington in profile, "was widely copied in prints, medallions, relief cuts, and medals both here and abroad."
-Jefferson's engravings are unlocated.
+This image, showing Washington in profile, "was widely copied in prints, medallions, relief cuts, and medals both here and abroad."5 Jefferson's engravings are unlocated.